 Your main menu will be inside

-.site-topby default.
-Below that would be the content for the page or post.
+.site-top by default.
+Below that would be the content for the entire page.
 Then comes the footer.

 Sometimes you will have content that resides in special panels on the left and right of the main site.
-By default, they are hidden when empty.
+By default, these panels are hidden when empty.
 You can make use of them at any time.
 For